drwpow/vite-plugin-lqip/README.md

-# 📺 vite-plugin-lqip
+# ⚡ vite-plugin-lqip

-Low-quality image placeholder (LQIP) generator for [Vite](https://vitejs.dev/).
-Works in React, Preact, Svelte, SvelteKit, Vue, Astro, or any setup that uses Vite underneath.
+Vite plugin to generate low quality image placeholders (LQIP) in any Vite app.
+Works in React/Preact/Svelte/Vue (Vite app), SvelteKit, Astro, or basically any Vite-powered setup.

 - ✅ Inlines images for instant loading
 - ✅ Reduce layout shift by having the placeholders rendered on first paint and sized proportionally
-- ✅ Uses the [SVG “Blur Up” technique](https://css-tricks.com/the-blur-up-technique-for-loading-background-images/) for gorgeous quality (better than CSS blur)
+- ✅ Uses a technique similar to [lqip-modern](https://github.com/transitive-bullshit/lqip-modern) using WebP compression
 - ✅ Compatible with [vite-imagetools](https://github.com/JonasKruckenberg/imagetools)

 ![](./.github/example-06.png)